fastlib/INFOMQNM-Public/README.md

 - **Choose a team name**

 ### 2. Research question
-- Research question should include >1 independent variable and >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
+- Research question should include:
+    - >1 independent variable and
+    - either >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
 - Come together as a team and brainstorm about research questions.
 Be creative!
+- Examples:
+    - Do **eating times** and **sleep quality** affect **heart rate, blood pressure, and weight** when correcting for **age**?
+    - Do **genre** and **tempo** affect **valence** and **dancability**?
+    - Do **time of first sunlight** and **the intensity of outdoor activity** affect **smartphone usage** and **mood**?
+    - Do **mood** and **personality traits** change **the frequency of skin conductance responses** over time?
 - TIP: Try to follow your genuine interest or passion when brainstorming.
 This will increase your team's motivation tremendously!
+- TIP: Make sure that your research question can be supported by literature (i.e., that it makes sense).
+Otherwise, you'll have a hard time writing the proposal.
+- You can send me a main research question with sub-research questions.
+However, the main questions should adhere to the main guidelines.
-- Sent me your research question(s) as soon as possible but at least **before Tue.
+- Sent me your research question as soon as possible but at least **before Tue.
 30/04/2024 11:00**
 - I will reject your research question if it is too similar to the original paper's research question.
 As such, make sure you have read the paper!
 You can access them via each dataset's README.md file.
 - I will reject your research question if it has too much overlap with a team's research question that was already sent in.
 - You will receive approval or rejection within 1 working day.
-- TIP: The sooner you sent your research question(s), the sooner you will receive approval, the sooner you can start writing your project proposal!
+- TIP: The sooner you sent your research question, the sooner you will receive approval, the sooner you can start writing your project proposal!

 ### 3. Project proposal
-- Study design should include >1 independent variable and >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
+- Study design should include:
+    - >1 independent variable and
+    - either >1 dependent variable or a within subject factor design (i.e., repeated measures) (both is also fine)
 - Suggest post-hoc analysis or supplementary analysis including an appropriate type of regression analysis or a well-justified alternative
 - Note: You have only 2-2.5 weeks to write!
 - A LaTex template is available in [the project proposal folder](Proposal)